-Moisten the meat – we suggest buttermilk but you can use milk or a seasoned milk mixture.
+Soak the meat in buttermilk.
+You can also use milk or a seasoned milk mixture.
 Let it sit for at least a half hour.

-Season your flour using spices like paprika, thyme, salt, mustard powder, or even other ingredients like parmesan cheese.4.
+Season your flour using spices like paprika, thyme, salt, mustard powder, parmesan cheese, or other ingredients of your choosing.4.

 Remove the meat from the milk mixture and thoroughly coat it in the seasoned flour.